 Their first single (on WEA) was Comin’ Home which reached #33 – and earned them their New Wave tag.

-Fess’ Song (“I take drugs, I like sex, I like looking at dirty pictures, I like lying in bed with Fess”) followed and The Rads’ supported The Police on their Australian tour.
+Fess’ Song (“I take drugs, I like sex, I like looking at dirty pictures, I like lying in bed with Fess”) followed and the support slot on The Police‘s Australian tour.

 Hit And Run was the third single lifted from their debut LP which went on to sell 90,000 copies.
 In 1981 they changed record labels and released Roomful Of Diamonds.
 1982 brought the singles Up For Grabs and Nothing’s Changed.